andrewducker/PowershellLinkPoster/README.md

 # PowershellLinkPoster
-Powershell Link Poster - Pinboard to Delicious
+Powershell Link Poster - Pinboard to Dreamwidth

 Note: This runs under PowerShell, which comes as default in Windows 10, and is available for Mac and Linux.
 It uses the Dreamwidth "Post by Email" functionality.